 My list of amours is shamefully long.
 I was smitten by too many, married six, had six concubines, loved three, divorced five and fathered ten children by four wives over twenty-seven years.
 Some would say this qualifies me as a rake but a respected colleague I consulted in despair—retired Chief Psychiatrist for the US Federal Prison System—described my crimes as compulsions to redeem a dysfunctional mother by subverting my success with poor choices in her favor.
 Such god-awful motivation indicated I sinned knowingly and unwittingly, which sounds demonic, especially when combined with a choleric nature that proved productive but not constructive.
 My unfortunate mother, the most beloved of my beloved dad, had in fact repeatedly predicted I would “never amount to anything” during psychotic breaks that worsened as she had more children.
 As the firstborn of ten she trained me the most in cleated shoes, starched shirts, bow ties, a manly little homburg hat, banshee screaming and generous dollops of face slapping.
 Dad strapped me bare bum from time to time as customarily decreed, but only once knocked me against the wall with a backhand for cursing his beloved.
 So let this abbreviated bio be a lesson on the effects of parental imprinting.

-Having learned that ripeness of thought manifests growth, continuity and direction in life (jelly beans) if one lives long and is fortunate and resourceful, and I’m all three by God’s mercy, I now face the winter of my years with no children of my own to lean on.
+Having learned that ripeness of thought manifests growth as well as continuity and direction in life (jelly beans) if one lives long and is fortunate and resourceful, and I’m all three by God’s mercy, I now face the winter of my years with no children of my own to lean on.
 From time-to-time my strappingly handsome sons in Borneo, who finally overcame their mother’s tribal fear of my Muslim conversion, care enough to remember I still walk the earth.
 Yet I lay no claim to being a good father, granting I tried and failed under best-forgotten circumstances.
 I have, however, lived and read long enough to know Marcus Aurelius received the education I never knew I lacked, a fact that stands for most of us by infernal design.
 Thus, my life was hexed by religion and vexed by an endearing pool of stupidity into which heaven in its wisdom had cast me to learn from oppositional errors.
-I had adopted the honest conceit of a prodigal renegade and did not begin my happily-ever-after life until the age of fifty-seven as a mere survivor.
+After adopting the honest conceit of a prodigal renegade, I did not begin my happily-ever-after life until the age of fifty-seven as a mere survivor.

 May.
 2018, Chiang Kham, Thailand